heri1980-93/ir-portfolio/README.md

 Public domain sample (use at your own risk)

 Publishing to GitHub
 - Create a new repository (e.g., heriberto/ir-portfolio) and push this folder.
-Include a short `README.md` describing each artifact and link it from your resume.
+Include a short `README.md` describing each artifact
 - Add a `samples/` directory with screenshots or minimal sample logs showing the rules/search firing to strengthen credibility.
 - Use GitHub Pages or a short portfolio README to surface key artifacts: YARA rule, Splunk saved search, and a 1-page DFIR write-up.